Frequently Asked Questions...

 Q. Where are classes held?

-A. Classes are held in four campus locations: the Thomas University Main Campus in Thomasville, GA; Capital Regional Medical Center in Tallahassee, FL; Colquitt Regional Medical Center in Moultrie, GA; and Tallahassee Memorial Hospital in Tallahassee, FL.
-Admission cycles and specific courses/programs vary at each location, so please contact the Nursing Division (email Stacie King at email@example.com ) for more information about the admission and class start dates.
+A. BSN-level classes are offered in four locations: the Thomas University Main Campus in Thomasville, GA; Capital Regional Medical Center in Tallahassee, FL; Colquitt Regional Medical Center in Moultrie, GA; and Tallahassee Memorial Hospital in Tallahassee, FL.
+MSN-level classes are offered at the main campus in Thomasville, GA and many classes are available online.
+Admission cycles and specific days/times vary at each location, so please contact Stacie Reilly (firstname.lastname@example.org) in the Nursing Division for more information about start dates.

 Q. I have a busy schedule.
 How much of my time will be spent in the classroom?